lucasrequile/TopDownF1/README.md

 # TopDownF1
 Really basic top-down 2D race game using Model-View-Controller & JavaFX.
-Lack of collision/boundary detection is its biggest flaw.
+Lack of collision/boundary detection due to using SVGPaths as the track is its biggest flaw.